· Animal and Food Science

 The Academic Office arranges interview schedules for the candidates.
 The department chair conducts interviews with each candidate and coordinates a classroom teaching experience.
 The department chair invites full-time faculty members in the department to observe and critique the teaching experiences and actively seeks student feedback.
 Department chairs may also consider other informal ways for the faculty to interact with the candidates.

-The college dean contacts all candidates for temporary and full-time positions to inform them of the decisions reached.
+The college dean contacts all candidates for visiting and full-time positions to inform them of the decisions reached.

 Department chairs submit requests for new adjunct faculty members to the Academic Office using the Part-Time Faculty Request form.
 This form is due at the beginning of the preceeding semester (approximately 4 months in advance of the needed start date).